segment-integrations/analytics-ios-integration-nielsen-dtvr/README.md

 [SEGAnalytics setupWithConfiguration:config];
 ```

+## Sample

+See the example application under `Example/` for a demonstration of integration with the Nielsen App SDK and Segment-Nielsen DTVR Integration with a sample custom video player.

 ## License

 Segment-Nielsen DTVR is available under the MIT license.
 See the LICENSE file for more info.